bkeefe313/CSCI441_FP/README.txt

 Was the assignment fun?
 (1-10):
 10/10
 This assignment was fun to make.
 We had a lot of fun making this game and we are proud of the final product.

+Easter Egg:
+There is a secret terrain in this game.
+Using the period(.) and comma(,) key, you can increase and decrease the seed.
+To find the secret terrain, you must increase the seed to 300.
+Then zoom out the camera with scroll and look down.
+You can make it easier to see with the daytime mode (L).